 - How to apply statistical analysis tools to problem solving.

-- An introduction to Failure Mode and Effects Analysis (FMEA) and Design of Experiments (DOE).
+- An introduction to Failure Mode and Effects Analysis (FMEA).

 - How to use statistics software to analyze Lean Six Sigma project data.